-You now get a list of all patents in that
+A list of all patent documents in that classification appears.

-Check through the patents, exactly as you did with
+Check through the patent documents, exactly as you did with

 your keywords results list.
 This time you may find a higher proportion relevant

 to your idea.
-If not, you may need to look for other CPCs.
+If not, you may need to look for other CPC and/or IPCs.

 other relevant classifications